ankurdixit003/YT_apnacollege-Demo/README.md

 # YT_apnacollege-Demo
-This repos was made my watching youtube
+This repos was made by watching youtube
 <br>
 Author- Ankur Dixit